 More than ever, we are asking teams who are concerned about the health of their riders and the fairness of the competition to join the MPCC.
 Managers, team directors and support staff need to be “players in the fight against doping” to consolidate the achievements of the recent past, remain vigilant in the present and not compromise the future of our sport.
 As we already pointed out in our documentary produced at the start of the season, illustrating the actions of the ITA and some of our members (teams and riders), it is still necessary to “keep the light on”.

 Commit to MPCC, join us !
-Be actors in the fight against doping !
+Be players in the fight against doping !